San Francisco Bay Area city guide

 Oakland Coliseum, Great America and San Jose Diridon are also all stops on Amtrak’s Capital Corridor line that runs from San Jose to Sacramento.

 To varying degrees, each venue has its ample share of parking.
-There’s more available in the vast lots surrounding the Oakland Coliseum and Oracle Arena than in the dense neighborhood in which AT&T Park is located, but options typically are plentiful.
+There’s more available in the vast lots surrounding the Oakland Coliseum and Oracle Arena than in the dense neighborhood in which Oracle Park is located, but options typically are plentiful.
 Expect to pay somewhere between $25 and $50 for most venues depending on how close you are.

 Be a tourist

 It’s OK, go visit all the things that make San Francisco famous.
 Especially if it’s your first time visiting, you might want to reserve an entire day just for that.
 Head to Fisherman’s Wharf and eat clam chowder out of a sourdough bread bowl; take a cruise and go underneath the Golden Gate Bridge; visit Alcatraz Island and its notorious former prison; take a tour of the city’s hilly streets made famous by so many ’60s action movies, particularly the “World’s Crookedest Street” section of Lombard Street; and ride a cable car up and down said hills.

 There’s a seemingly endless array of unique-to-the-Bay-Area dining options in the region.
 Here’s just a tiny sampling of places to try (San Francisco locations are listed, but several of these spots have restaurants around the Bay as well):

 • Anchor Brewing Company (1705 Mariposa Street, S.F.): Maker of beloved local beer Anchor Steam, this brewery in the Potrero Hill section offers tours that include flights of beers to sample.

 • Bi-Rite Creamery (3692 18th Street and 550 Divisadero Street, S.F.): One of the most popular ice cream shops in a city that has its fair share of good ones.